1897 Australasian Federal Convention election: Electoral system

-The Enabling Acts, which the four colonies passed to regulate the election of their convention representatives, conferred the right to vote on anyone entitled to vote in their lower houses of parliament; approximately, all male "British subjects" over 21 years of age in New South Wales, Victoria and Tasmania, and all "British subjects" over 21 in South Australia.
-The right to nominate as a candidate was similarly defined, except in Victoria where hefty a 50 pound deposit was also required, with the upshot that there only 32 candidates nominated, compared to 32 in both Tasmania and South Australia, and 49 in New South Wales.
+The Enabling Acts, which the four colonies passed to regulate the election of their convention representatives, conferred the right to vote on anyone entitled to vote in their lower houses of parliament: all male British subjects over 21 years of age in New South Wales, Victoria and Tasmania, and all British subjects over 21 in South Australia.
+The right to nominate as a candidate was similarly defined, except in Victoria where a hefty £50 deposit was also required, with the upshot that there only 32 candidates nominated, compared to 32 in both Tasmania and South Australia, and 49 in New South Wales.

 Each colony voted as a single electorate; there was no division of any into geographical constituencies.
 All four colonies used the same voting method to decide the ten successful candidates, known then as scrutin de liste, block voting, or general ticket voting.
 Each voter indicated on the ballot the ten candidates they favoured, and the total of such indications (or "votes") for each candidate was then computed.
 The ten candidates with the ten largest totals filled the vacancies.